-The main focus of the Literacy Enrichment Project (LEP) is to teach English to children in the first three years of their primary school education.
-English language learning is a high priority of the South African government to enable students to be successful in today’s world.
-English is the official language of instruction in the upper grade classrooms in South Africa and the local language is the language of instruction in the lower grades.
-However, in many rural areas, teachers must rely upon local language to explain things to students who have limited exposure to English.
-Class sizes are often large and teachers typically have limited time to provide individual support.
+The main focus of the Literacy Enrichment Project (LEP) is for Volunteers to work alongside South African teachers to support English learning for children in their first three years of primary school.
+English language learning is a high priority of the South African government.
+English is the official language of instruction in the upper grade classrooms in South Africa and the Home (local) Language is the language of instruction in the lower grades.
+Volunteers will collaborate with South African teachers to support the English literacy learning and overall scholastic success of South African students.

-• Independently teaching the English curriculum to students aged around 5 – 10 years (Grades 1-3).
+• Teaching the South African English curriculum to students aged 5 – 10 years (Grades 1-3) in a classroom setting.

 • Possibly teaching two grades in the same classroom (multi-grade teaching).

-• Supporting school-related activities including the development and promotion of libraries.
+• Supporting and collaborating with counterparts on other school-related activities including the development and promotion of libraries or reading corners.

-You will also have the opportunity to work on HIV prevention and mitigation secondary projects, specifically those that address the impact of the epidemic among youth.
-Additionally, Peace Corps South Africa promotes gender awareness and girls’ education and empowerment.
-You will receive training on gender challenges in South Africa and you will have the opportunity to implement gender-related activities that are contextually appropriate.
+LEP Volunteers may also have the opportunity to collaborate with local partners on HIV prevention and mitigation secondary projects, specifically those that address the impact of the epidemic among youth.
+Additionally, Peace Corps South Africa collaborates with a range of partners on promoting gender awareness and girls’ education and empowerment.
+LEP Volunteers will receive training on gender dynamics in South Africa and will have the opportunity to co-implement culturally appropriate gender-related activities alongside community counterparts.

-During Pre-Service Training (PST), you will start learning and developing the skills and knowledge you need to accomplish these tasks.
-This is an intensive training period where you will live with a local family and be trained on key technical, cross-cultural, language, medical, and safety and security aspects within the context of South Africa’s diverse rural and urban settings.
+During Pre-Service Training (PST), Volunteers will begin learning and developing the skills and knowledge required for a successful service.
+PST is an intensive training period where Volunteers will live with a host family and receive training on key technical, intercultural, language, medical, and safety and security aspects within the context of South Africa’s diverse rural and urban settings.

-NOTE: Due to the South African visa requirements, if you have ever been cited for, arrested, charged with, or convicted of any offense, regardless of whether a citation, charge, arrest, or conviction has been sealed, dismissed, or expunged from your record (excluding minor traffic violations, traffic citations, and parking tickets), you should be aware that your visa application may be rejected and you may want to consider serving in a country other than South Africa.
+NOTE: Due to the South African visa requirements, if you have ever been cited for, arrested, charged with, or convicted of any offense, regardless of whether a citation, charge, arrest, or conviction has been sealed, dismissed, or expunged from your record (excluding minor traffic violations, traffic citations, and parking tickets), you should be aware that your visa application may be rejected.

 COVID-19 Volunteer Activities